aiswaryasankar/website/ICLR_2022_Blog.md

 \nabla_{\theta} J(\theta) = \mathbb{E}_{\tau \sim \pi_{\theta}} \Big[ \sum_{t=0}^{T} log~\pi_{\theta}(a_t|s_t) R(\tau) \Big]
 $$

-Compared to the MLE objective, this is the exact same equation except that the policy gradient update equation includes $R(\tau)$ whereas MLE doesn’t.
+Compared to the MLE objective, this is the exact same equation except that the policy gradient update equation includes $$R(\tau)$$ whereas MLE doesn’t.
 With policy gradients, the agent is able to explore and thus needs to receive a reward for the action whereas with MLE there is only one possible action to take which is the maximum likelihood with reward 1.

 ## Off-Policy vs On-Policy Learning

 Given that we now understand the connection between policy gradient and MLE, we now turn our focus to on-policy learning and, the method that GOLD uses, off-policy learning.
 On-policy RL samples from the current policy when deciding next actions whereas off-policy RL samples from an another policy.
 This distinction can be made for value based, model based and policy gradient RL approaches.
 For example, within value based RL, Q-learning is an off policy approach whereas SARSA (state-action-reward-state-action) is on policy.
-This is because Q-learning uses $\epsilon$-greedy as the policy to determine actions which is different from the current learned policy.
+This is because Q-learning uses $$\epsilon$$-greedy as the policy to determine actions which is different from the current learned policy.
 SARSA instead uses the current policy in order to determine actions.
 A similar paradigm applies to policy gradient approaches.

 If training samples are collected through the policy we try to optimize for, it is called an on-policy algorithm.
 However, this means that we cannot use training samples from previous training steps, as they were collected with a different version of the policy.
 This is where off-policy algorithms have an advantage: off-policy algorithms do not require that the training samples are collected with the current policy.
 Off-policy algorithms have a “behavior policy” that is used to collect training samples to train the “target policy.”
 Having a behavior policy allows the agent to be more explorative while collecting experience.
 Furthermore, an off-policy algorithm allows the agent to save and reuse past experience for better sample efficiency.